-If you have got a “dream” CNA job description in mind – one that focuses on a specific part of medicine – you can get there with the right education.
+If you have got a “dream” job description in mind – one that focuses on a specific part of medicine – you can get there with the right education.
 By choosing the right continuing education courses, you can qualify for a CNA job that’s very specialized.
-For example, you might be able to get a job in an ICU or working alongside a physical therapist.
+For example, you might be able to get employment in an ICU or working alongside a physical therapist.

 No matter which route you take, meeting any CNA job description means getting able to think on your feet, act independently, and – most importantly – preserve your patients’ dignity!

 United States Department Of Labor – Nursing Aides, Orderlies and Attendants